Health Library

 If you or your child is facing any of the following concerns, your child may have a sleep disorder:

-1. You are spending "too much" time helping your child fall asleep at night.
+• You are spending "too much" time helping your child fall asleep at night

-2. Your child is waking up frequently throughout the night.
+• Your child is waking up frequently throughout the night

-3. You are losing sleep (and patience) because of your child's sleep problems.
+• You are losing sleep (and patience) because of your child's sleep problems

-4. Your relationship with your child is starting to suffer because of lack of sleep.
+• Your relationship with your child is starting to suffer because of lack of sleep

 It is important to understand your child's sleep issues and take steps to improve their sleep.
-Behavior strategies are often effective in treating the most common childhood sleep disorders..
-In most cases, sleep problems will improve within days to weeks.
+Behavior strategies often help in treating the most common childhood sleep disorders.
+In most cases, sleep problems will get better within days to weeks.
 It is important to identify your child’s sleep problem so that the best treatment can be used to help you and your child get a good night’s sleep.

-Limit-setting sleep disorder is more common for children who are walking, understand basic instructions and can tell you what they want/need (typically after age 2).
-With limit-setting problems, children refuse or stall bedtime (e.g., "I need to go to the bathroom, get a drink of water, one more hug, tell you something really, really important, etc.).
+Limit-setting sleep problems are more common for children who are walking, understand basic instructions and can tell you what they want/need (typically after age 2).
+With limit-setting problems, children refuse or stall bedtime (like saying they need to go to the bathroom, to get a drink of water, one more hug, to tell you something, really important, etc.).
 They make it hard for the parent to leave their room without the child getting out of bed.
-Attempts to have the child return to bed may result in behavioral outbursts (e.g., crying; screaming; destruction of property or aggression).
+Attempts to have the child return to bed may result in behavioral outbursts (like crying, screaming, destruction of property, or aggression).

-1. A consistent sleep routine is helpful for treating and / or preventing the most common childhood sleep disorders.
-Routines that combine relaxing pre-sleep activities and a setting free of over stimulating or distracting activities are best for your child.
+• A consistent sleep routine is helpful for treating and / or preventing the most common childhood sleep problems.
+Routines that combine relaxing pre-sleep activities and a setting free of over-stimulating or distracting activities are best for your child.

-2. Spending time with your child before bed each night is a critical part of the bedtime ritual.
+• Spending time with your child before bed each night is a critical part of the bedtime ritual.
 Do not replace personal time with television or videos.
-Positive parent-child interactions before bed help calm your child and feel comfortable with the transition to bed.
+Positive parent-child interactions before bed help calm your child and help them feel comfortable with the transition to bed.

-3. For children with a sleep-onset association problem, a bedtime routine that helps your child fall asleep by themselves is important.
+• For children with sleep-onset association insomnia, a bedtime routine that helps your child fall asleep by themselves is important.
 You can use the same routine anytime your child needs to sleep, including naps.

 1. Create a setting at bedtime that does not require a response from you.
 Some suggestions are to play music, put on a nightlight, or provide comfort items.
 Avoid having your child fall asleep in your arms or while you are rocking them.
 Place them in their own bed before they fall asleep.

-2. For the young child that is still napping, it may be easiest to start the relearning process at night.
+2. For the young child that is still napping, it may be easiest to start the process of learning to fall asleep independently at night.

-3. Your child is expected to cry at first during this process.
+3. It is common for children to cry, whine, plead or argue at first during this process.

 4. You are not abandoning your child when you ignore mild distress for set periods.
 When you allow your child to have increasingly longer periods alone in bed followed by brief encouragement and reassurance, your child can learn to fall asleep without your presence.